-The z/VM V5.4 Information Center is available on:
+The z/VM V6R1 Information Center is available on:

-- An IBM Web site, at publib.boulder.ibm.com/infocenter/zvm/v5r4/index.jsp - A DVD, which includes the IBM Eclipse Help System framework.
-The DVD allows you to install the z/VM V5.4 Information Center on a workstation or intranet.
-The DVD can be ordered (for a fee) from the IBM Publications Center using form number SK5T-7098.
+- z/VM V6R1 Information Center Web site at publib.boulder.ibm.com/infocenter/ zvm/v6r1/index.jsp - z/VM V6R1 Information Center DVD, SK5T-7098.
+The DVD includes the IBM Eclipse Help System framework, which allows you to install the z/VM V6R1 Information Center on a workstation or intranet.
+The DVD can be ordered (for a fee) from the IBM Publications Center.